 Improving dental health improves overall health

-But keeping your older adult’s mouth healthy is just as important as caring for the rest of their body.
-Dental health seriously affects overall physical health, nutrition, and well-being.
+But keeping their mouth healthy is just as important as caring for the rest of their body because dental health seriously affects overall physical health, nutrition, and well-being.

-A healthy mouth helps seniors keep more of their natural teeth so it’s easier to eat, reduces the risk of pain and inflammation, and reduces risk of serious conditions like heart disease and Alzheimer’s.
+A healthy mouth helps seniors keep more of their natural teeth so it’s easier to eat, reduces the risk of pain and inflammation, and reduces risk of serious conditions like heart disease and Alzheimer’s disease.

-To improve your older adult’s dental health, we’ve got 3 tips that make it easier to keep teeth and gums healthy.
+To improve your older adult’s dental health, we share 3 tips that make it easier to keep teeth and gums healthy.

 3 tips for improving senior dental care

 Arthritis, hand tremors, or weakness can make it very difficult to brush teeth thoroughly.